karusb/BazPO/README.md

 ### **Making Invalid/Expanded Arguments Acceptable**

-- For example; when using tagless options, only 3 arguments are needed but calling the program with 4 arguments will cause to exit due to the unexpected argument.
-- This behaviour could be used to accept expanded files provided to the program such as "myprogram -a *.txt"
-- When used with other options, valid options will be parsed and program won't exit.
+- When used, valid options will be parsed and program won't exit if an unknown argument is provided.

 **Example**